 Yes, nonimmigrant students can temporarily engage in distance-learning, either from within the U.S. or outside the country, in light of COVID-19.
 Guidance from Fall 2020 has extended to Spring 2021.
 Students who are enrolled in a full-course load Spring 2021 will continue to remain in legal status even outside the United States.
 Students enrolled full-time for Spring 2021 do not need to worry about the five-month rule.
 SEVP will provide updated guidance as additional information concerning the scope and length of this situation becomes clearer.
 More information can be found here, PDF

 Will students be able to return to the United States if they are continuing their studies outside of the country as a result of COVID-19?
 Does the 5-month rule affect this?

-Students enrolled full-time for Fall 2020 do not need to worry about the five-month rule.
+Students enrolled full-time for Spring 2021 do not need to worry about the five-month rule.
 Students who continue to make normal progress in their course of study remain eligible for admission into the United States.
 However, because of the changing array of travel restrictions, nonimmigrant students should refer to their local U.S. embassy’s website through the U.S. Department of State for any updates about visa issuance.
 Also, DHS and CDC websites both provide information about current travel restrictions to the United States.

 How can I get my travel signature?

 F-1 students will submit the "I-20 Reprint Request" form located on our Forms page.
 F-1 students will receive a digitally signed Form I-20.
 Those on OPT must receive a travel signature every 6 months.

 J-1 students will submit the "DS-2019 Reprint Request" form locatead on our Forms page.
 We will mail you a new Form DS-2019 with a travel signature via eShipGlobal.